elbaum/CI-Datasets/README.md

  Build Finish Time   | String representing the time when the build finished executing.

- Build Duration      | Number representing the wall clock of the whole build time in second, including the building time, and testing time.
+ Build Duration      | Number representing the wall clock of the whole build time in seconds, including the building time, and testing time.

  Job State           | String representing the job's execution status including passed, failed, errored.